curiousdev-io/blog.curiousdev.io/blog/2025-09-30-serverless-containers.md

 [tl;dr I have a code repository supporting showing you how to do this in depth - the snippets below are illustrative only](https://github.com/curiousdev-io/aws-lambda-container-images/tree/main)

 There are a few different ways to build out Lambda functions using container imaging.
 The first is to build upon an AWS base image for Lambda.
 This will be the focus of this post.
-Subsequent posts will look at using AWS OS-only images and non-AWS base images.

-### Step 0: Why Use a AWS-Provided Image?
+### Step 0: Consider Your Base Image

 So...why start with an AWS-provided image?
 Simple - it includes everything you need to get your function to run.
 It contains the runtime and, more importantly, the Runtime Interface Client (RIC) - the thing that polls the Lambda Runtime API for events.

+Why might you consider _not_ using a AWS base image?
+That's the subject of later parts to the post series.

-### Step 1: Dockerfile
+### Step 1: Create Your Dockerfile

 If you're familiar with Docker already then you'll be familiar with the syntax of the `Dockerfile`.
 Using a `Dockerfile` for AWS Lambda functions is actually pretty straightforward.
 Here is a sample one.
 Even if you're not a Docker expert it's likely you can follow along.